Understanding mortgage bankers

 What does a mortgage banker do?

-A mortgage banker helps borrowers secure home loans by providing the funding and facilitating the process through two main steps: loan origination and loan servicing.
+A typical mortgage banker helps borrowers secure home loans by providing the funding and facilitating the process through two main steps: loan origination and loan servicing.

 Loan origination